The Running Grave: Plot

 After barely escaping sexual coercion by both Taio and Jonathan Wace, Robin is targeted by a jealous Becca and worries that she will be discovered.
 She builds a rapport with Emily Pirbright, the disgraced sister of Becca and Kevin, who tells her that Daiyu did not drown.
 Robin then tricks Will into speaking alone, where she reveals the news of his mother’s death a year prior; he reacts angrily and hits her.
 Robin is punished by drowning in the church’s baptismal pool and then locked in a small box for hours; on release, she is forced to care for a deformed and dying child named Jacob.
 On being pressured again to sleep with Taio, she makes a run for it, narrowly escaping the grounds with Strike.
 They report Jacob’s condition to the police, but the UHC moves him and covers it up before he can be found.

 The church targets Robin, involving the police and accusing her of molesting Jacob.
 As she recovers from her ordeal, Robin joins Strike in interviewing Cherie Gittins, who has changed her name and moved to the suburbs.
 Cherie insists Daiyu drowned, and commits suicide shortly after they leave.
 Will appears at the detectives’ office with his daughter, having escaped the farm.
-He initially refuses to contact his family or speak out against the UHC, but begins to recover as the detectives agree to help extricate Lin, the mother of his child.
-He reveals that Jacob died shortly after Robin's escape.
+He initially refuses to contact his family or speak out against the UHC, but begins to recover as the detectives agree to help extricate Lin; he reveals that Jacob died shortly after Robin's escape.
 Robin arranges a supervised therapy session between Will and fellow former UHC member Flora Brewster, in which Flora reveals the church's "Divine Secrets", including Jonathan Wace's corrective rape of mentally ill women and lesbians; the burial of unreported dead at the farm; and a large-scale child trafficking operation with the church members’ unregistered births.

 Strike and Robin pressure their police contacts and coordinate a crackdown on the UHC’s illicit activities, leading to a police raid of the farm.
 Robin pursues Becca to the UHC's London temple as Strike confronts Abigail, positing that she murdered Daiyu out of jealousy, disposed of the body using pigs, and faked her death via drowning, with the coerced help of Cherie and other teenage cult members.
-At the temple, Robin finds Mazu Wace hiding out with a UHC member's stolen baby, and overpowers her, revealing how Daiyu died and Becca’s longtime childhood manipulation after witnessing Daiyu leave the dormitory long before her alleged death.
+At the temple, Robin finds Mazu Wace hiding out with a UHC member's kidnapped baby, and overpowers her, revealing how Daiyu died and Becca’s longtime childhood manipulation after witnessing Daiyu leave the dormitory long before her alleged death.

 In the aftermath of the church’s breakdown, Jonathan Wace is arrested, while Becca remains faithful to the now-discredited UHC.
 Will is reunited with Lin and his family, and they rename their daughter Sally in honour of his late mother.
 Strike meets with Charlotte's sister Amelia, where they discuss Charlotte's suicide note and last words, finding peace in letting her go.
 Just as Robin is leaving for a trip with her boyfriend Ryan Murphy, Strike indirectly confesses his love for her.